 From phones to trash cans to soda bottles, all sorts of everyday items start out as plastic pellets transported in pneumatic trailers.
+These pellets, also known as resin or nurdles, are foundational materials for countless products and industries.
 In some ways, bulk plastic shipping is a lot like shipping any other dry bulk commodity.
 But if you’re new at transporting plastic pellets, there are a few special things you need to know.

 Tell your carrier as much as you can about the plastic pellets you’re shipping, so they can take the necessary steps to keep the commodity in excellent condition.